EndoMapper dataset of complete calibrated endoscopy procedures

 \subsubsection{Anatomical regions}

 Anatomical section recognition is useful to create topological maps of the colon.
-These maps can be used to create smaller reconstructions with less probability of error.
-Some colonoscopies procedures were annotated by a medical staff of the project after the recording.
-Multiple careful visualizations were necessary to delimit the ten anatomical regions summarized in Fig.~\ref{fig:places}.
+These maps can be used to create smaller reconstructions with less probability of errors.
+Some colonoscopy procedures were annotated by the medical staff of the project after the recording.
+Multiple careful visualizations were necessary to delimit the ten anatomical regions, that are shown in Figure~\ref{fig:places}.